 Plan Description.
 State law mandates that all state, public education, library, junior and community college and retiring employees be offered health and life benefit coverage through the State and School Employees' Life and Health Insurance Plan (the Plan).
-The Plan was established by Section 25-15-3 et seg., Mississippi Code Ann.
+The Plan was established by Section 25-15-3 et seq., Mississippi Code Ann.
 (1972), which may be amended only by the State Legislature.
 The State and School Employees' Health Insurance Management Board (the Board) administers the Plan.
 The Board has the sole legal authority to promulgate rules and regulations governing the operations of the Plan within the confines of the law governing the Plan.
 The Plan is self-insured and is financed through premiums collected from employers, employees, retirees and COBRA participants.
 The Plan provides for Other Postemployment Benefits (OPEB) as a multiple-employer defined benefit OPEB plan for units of state government, political subdivisions, community colleges and school districts.
-The Plan available financial report that publicly can be obtained http://knowyourbenefits.dfa.ms.gov.
+The Plan issues publicly available financial report that can be obtained http://knowyourbenefits.dfa.ms.gov.

 Benefits Provided.
 The Plan was formed by the State Legislature to provide group health and life benefits to full-time active and retired employees of the State, agencies, universities, community/junior colleges, public school districts and public libraries.
 In addition, the spouse and/or children of covered employees and retirees, as well as surviving spouses and COBRA participants, may be eligible for health insurance coverage under the Plan.
-Benefits of the OPEB Plan consist of an implicit rate subsidy, which is essentially the difference between the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to all participants when premiums paid by retirees are not age adjusted.
+Benefits of the OPEB Plan consist of an implicit rate subsidy, which is essentially the difference between claims cost and premiums received for retirees.

 Employees' premiums are funded primarily by their employers.
 Retirees must pay their own premiums, as do active employees for spouse and dependent medical coverage.
 The Board has the sole authority for setting life and health insurance premiums for the Plan.
 Per Section 12-15-15 (10) Mississippi Code Ann.
 (1972), a retired employee electing to purchase retiree life and health insurance must pay the full cost of such insurance premium.
 If the Board determined actuarially that the premium paid by the participating retirees adversely affects the overall cost of the Plan to the State, then the Board may impose a premium surcharge, not to exceed 15%, upon such participating retired employees who are under the age for Medicare eligibility and who are initially employed before January 1, 2006.
-For participating retired employees who are under the age for Medicare eligibility and who are initially employed on or after January 1, 2006, the Board may impose a premium surcharge in an amount the Board determined actuarially to cover the full cost of insurance.
+For participating retired employees who are under the age for Medicare eligibility and who are initially employed on or after January 1, 2006, the Board may impose a premium surcharge in an amount the Board determines actuarially to cover the full cost of insurance.
 The Plan offers a Base option and a Select option for health benefits for non-Medicare participants.
-The Plan includes a separate coverage level for Medicare eligible retirees, Medicare eligible surviving spouses, and Medicare eligible dependents of retirees and surviving spouses.
+The Plan includes a separate coverage level for Medicare eligible retirees.
+Medicare eligible surviving spouses, and Medicare eligible dependents of retirees and surviving spouses.

 Contributions.
 The Board has the sole authority for setting life and health insurance premiums for the Plan.
 The required premiums vary based on the plan selected and the type of participant.
 Employers pay no premiums for retirees while employees' premiums are funded primarily by their employer.
-Contributions to the OPEB plan from the District were \$22,243, \$22,250 and \$25,524 for the years ended June 30, 2022, 2021 and 2020, respectively.
+Contributions to the OPEB plan from the District were \$18,665, \$22,243 and \$22,250 for the years ended June 30, 2023, 2022 and 2021, respectively.